£0.00

 France

-One might expect the brand to enjoy unequivocal prestige here, but the reality is more nuanced.
+Let’s begin our journey in France, Lacoste’s homeland where one might expect the brand to enjoy unequivocal prestige here, but the reality is a bit more nuanced.

 As one of our French clients noted, “In France, it’s been associated with thugs for a long time.
 It took them at least 10 years to get rid of this bad image.”

-This association with ‘racaille’ or ‘thugs’ was a significant challenge for Lacoste, requiring a concerted effort to reposition the brand.
+This association with ‘racaille’ or thugs was a significant challenge for Lacoste, requiring a concerted effort to reposition the brand.

 Today, while it has largely shed this negative connotation, Lacoste in France is seen more as a classic, respectable brand rather than a luxury one.